Ebb & Flow River Arts Project

 Thanks to a grant from the California Arts Council’s Creative California Communities program, and support from the City of Santa Cruz, Ebb & Flow 2016-17 is going to be extraordinary.
 The theme this year is Stories of our River, with many opportunities for people of all ages and abilities to join in the fun.

-Call for Proposals: we invite artists or artist teams to submit proposals to create temporary artworks and performances along the San Lorenzo River that celebrate or tell stories about the river.
+Current Call for Artists: We invite artists or artist teams to submit proposals to create temporary artworks and performances along the San Lorenzo River that celebrate or tell stories about the river.
 Download the call here.
 Deadline: November 15, 2016

 If you’re an artist interested in learning more about the history of the San Lorenzo River, please contact The Santa Cruz Museum of Art & History (the MAH) for information and resources in our Archive.